Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Conclusion

-Retatrutide's side effect profile is characterized by GI symptoms similar to other GLP-1 medications (nausea, diarrhea, vomiting) but with one notable unique finding: dysesthesia in about 1 in 5 people taking the 12mg dose.
-While this is a new observation requiring continued monitoring, current evidence suggests it's generally mild and not dangerous.
+Retatrutide's side effect profile is characterized by GI symptoms similar to other GLP-1 medications — nausea, diarrhea, vomiting — with one notable addition: dysesthesia in about 1 in 5 people taking the 12mg dose.
+While this is a new finding requiring continued monitoring, current evidence from both TRIUMPH-4 and TRIUMPH-1 suggests it's generally mild and not dangerous.

 The Key Takeaways: